Learning in repeated auctions: Deriving revenue-maximizing auctions

-Notice that without the assumption that $F$ has a finite expectation, the optimal reserve price could be arbitrarily high.
-Actually, the main purpose of the single bidder case is to introduce the crucial concept of \textit{virtual value}. \begin{definition2} The virtual value function $\psi : \mathcal{X} \to \mathds{R}$ of a distribution $F$ (with pdf $f$) is:
+Notice that without the assumption that $F$ has a finite expectation, the optimal reserve price could be arbitrarily high: take for instance $F(r)=1-r^{-\alpha}$ with $0<\alpha<1$.
+Such an example might actually be relevant in luxury items markets.

+One of the purpose of discussing the single bidder case was to introduce organically the crucial concept of \textit{virtual value} \citep{Myerson81}. \begin{definition2} The virtual value function $\psi : \mathcal{X} \to \mathds{R}$ of a distribution $F$ (with pdf $f$) is:

-\end{definition2} We emphasize here that the virtual value function can be either positive or negative, irrespectively of the support of the (true) value distribution.
-The expected virtual value is actually equal to the minimum of the support of $F$.
-In particular, it is equal to 0 if the support of $F$ starts at 0 and in that case, the virtual value is necessarily sometimes negative (at least around $x=0$) and sometimes positive (at least around the supremum of the support of $F$).
+\end{definition2} The virtual value function can be either positive or negative, irrespective of the support of the value distribution.
+The expectation under $F$ of the virtual value, i.e., $\mathds{E}_{x \sim F} [ \psi(x)]$, is actually equal to the infimum of the support of $F$, when $F$ has finite expectation.
+In particular, it is equal to 0 if the support of $F$ ``starts" at 0.

-The virtual value $\psi(x)$ is a crucial concept that can be interpreted as follows.
-If the bidder has a value $x$ and decides to buy the item, his (virtual) payment can be set as $\psi(x)$, \textsl{independently} of the price $r$ fixed by the seller.
+The virtual value $\psi(x)$ is a crucial concept that can be interpreted as \emph{virtual payment}, as we explain now.
+If the bidder has value $x$ and decides to buy the item, so $x\geq r$, his (virtual) payment can be thought of as $\psi(x)$, \textsl{independently} of the price $r$ set by the seller.
 Indeed, the revenue generated by such a price $r$ is

-As a consequence, even though it is traditionally called virtual value, $\psi(x)$ should rather be understood as a virtual \textsl{payment}.
+The last equality comes from the definition of $\Pi(r)$, see Equation \eqref{eq:defPiOfr}.
+As a consequence, even though it is traditionally called virtual value, $\psi(x)$ could rather be understood as a virtual \textsl{payment}: the buyer pays on average $\psi(x)$ when his value is $x$ and he buys/wins the item, i.e., $x\geq r$.
+See also Proposition \ref{prop:virtualValueIsVirtualPaymentGeneralCase} for an explanation of why this interpretation holds for general auction systems and buyers optimizing their expected utility.